|

 The very first thing to do is to create the “pool” of butter.
 That’s what the biscuit dough needs in order to “swim.”
 Get it?

-To make the buttery pool, place a stick of butter in an 8×8-inch square baking dish.
-Place it in your oven and let it melt while the oven heats up to 450 degrees.
+To make the buttery pool, place a stick of butter in an 8×8-inch square baking dish or in a cast iron skillet.
+Place the baking dish/skillet in your oven and let it melt while the oven heats up to 450 degrees.

 Be sure to keep an eye on the butter.
 You don’t want it to burn.
 If it browns just a little bit, that will be fine.
 You can also remove it from the warm oven when it is mostly melted.
 The warm dish will continue to melt the butter even once it has been removed from the toasty environment.